adonisjs/v5-docs/content/guides/models/relationships.md

 public profile: HasOne<typeof Profile>
 ```

-## Has many
+## HasMany
-Has-many creates a `one-to-many` relationship between two models.
+HasMany creates a `one-to-many` relationship between two models.
 For example, **A user has many posts**.
 The hasMany relationship needs a foreign key in the related table.

 Following is an example table structure for the hasMany relationship.
 The `posts.user_id` is the foreign key and forms the relationship with the `users.id` column.